shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 - [Shotgun Uploads](https://developer.shotgunsoftware.com/tk-core/descriptor.html#pointing-at-a-file-attachment-in-shotgun)
 - [Local paths](https://developer.shotgunsoftware.com/tk-core/descriptor.html#pointing-to-a-path-on-disk)

-In your production config you add your app, and switch to using the descriptor that suits your needs.
+In your production config, you add your app and switch to using the descriptor that suits your needs.

-### Git based descriptors
+### Git-based descriptors

 We recommend that you start using source control to make sure that changes are tracked, regardless of if you intend to use a git descriptor.